beetbox/beets/docs/plugins/fetchart.rst

   resolution it can find (warning: image files can sometimes reach >20MB).
   Default: ``no``.
 - **deinterlace**: If enabled, `Pillow`_ or `ImageMagick`_ backends are
-  instructed to store cover art as non-progressive.
-This might be preferred for DAPs that don't support progressive images.
+  instructed to store cover art as non-progressive JPEG.
+You might need this if you use DAPs that don't support progressive images.
   Default: ``no``.

 Note: ``maxwidth`` and ``enforce_ratio`` options require either `ImageMagick`_